tock/tock/capsules/README.md

 various elements of Tock.

-- **[Debug Process Restart](src/debug_process_restart.rs)**: Force all processes to enter a fault state and restart.
+- **[Debug Process Restart](src/debug_process_restart.rs)**: Force all processes to enter a fault state when a button is pressed.